 one enters on the ground floor where the only gallery that is open to the public free of charge is located. this gallery currently houses an exhibit of glass pieces, much of it by the american dale chihuly, including an imposing site specific wall piece. the museum shop located behind the exhibit is similar to a MoMa or LA MoCA store in stark opposition to the dimly lit, tiny shop spaces in armenian state-run museums. the young woman in the shop speaks impeccable english and rushed to engage me it conversation. she proudly pointed out items that are the work of young armenian women artists and also that of armenian children (sold to help support the school that these children attend). she was also quite knowledgeable about the items from the cafejian collection exhibited in the galleries above. the items in the shop were expensive, some VERY expensive (e.g., glass pieces created specifically for the store). it is difficult for me to imagine that much is sold as the inventory is so pricey.

-des the powerful structural glass work of the czech couple stanislav libensky and jaroslava brychtova now on display.
+cafejian's collection includes the powerful structural glass work of the czech couple stanislav libensky and jaroslava brychtova now on display.

-and the use traditional armenian jugs (see image below, metal rather than ceramic) in the fountains makes one quite thirsty. there is water to drink on at least one of the out door areas and i was so hot that i decided to drink it, throwing caution to the wind (except there was not a breeze in the air). it was not only wet, it was delicious -- wonderful spring water and as
+the outside spaces on each tier offer great views of the city and the use traditional armenian jugs (see image below, metal rather than ceramic) in the fountains makes one quite thirsty. there is water to drink on at least one of the out door areas and i was so hot that i decided to drink it, throwing caution to the wind (except there was not a breeze in the air). it was not only wet, it was delicious -- wonderful spring water and as

 everyone had told me since my arrival it was perfectly fine for tourists to drink. there are such fountains found all around all sections of the city/country.